-I'm a twenty-something amateur writer, and Information Technology professional as well as a university student.
-In my spare time I enjoy many things, the crux of which is role playing with my friends in this universe of ours.
+I'm a twenty-something amateur writer, and Information Technology professional as well as a college student.
+In my spare time, I enjoy many things, the crux of which is role playing with my friends in this universe of ours.
 Other than that I am a hardcore tabletop player of 15 years; my love of which stemmed from early D&D based games such as Neverwinter Nights, Planescape: Torment, and Baldur's Gate: Dark Alliance.
 From those games my passion for RPGs and fantasy flourished well through adolescence.
 I first came to fall in love with science-fiction from Star Trek: The Next Generation watching marathons as a lad.
 You will certainly find a great deal of Star Trek DNA in Saga, particularly the more realistic aspects.
 From there I was heavily influenced by the likes of Gundam Wing, Ghost in the Shell, Cyborg 009, Star Wars, Douglas Adams, Isaac Asimov, George Orwell, Arthur Clarke and more.

 When I'm not geeking out to the point of becoming comatose on books, anime, or gaming I'm enjoying a lot of time on Reddit, YouTube, Khan Academy, DuoLingo, and more.
 I'm a bit of a vehicle enthusiast having taken quite a few years of classes in auto body and auto mechanics, so I consider myself relatively knowledgeable.
 If I'm not on a rampaging death machine, I'm cycling in the warm months across the many Canadian bike trails.